Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

             if (this.IsParameterBound(c => c.FooObject))
             {
                 this.ResourceGroupName = this.FooObject.ResourceGroupName;
-                this.ParentName = this.FooObject.Name;
+                this.FooName = this.FooObject.Name;
             }

             if (this.IsParameterBound(c => c.InputObject))
             {
                 this.ResourceGroupName = this.InputObject.ResourceGroupName;
-                this.ParentName = this.InputObject.ParentName;
+                this.FooName = this.InputObject.FooName;
                 this.Name = this.InputObject.Name;
             }